-Students will submit a written impairment list, and short-term goals to the Due at the start of the clinical instructor. following of clinical day.
-Students should discuss treatment options selected with h the student group and Due at the completion n of t hat be prepared to demonstrate how to implement those options if requested by the clinical day y. clinical instructor.
-Student will reference an evidenced based research article to support their Due at the e start of the n ext findings along with the written summary. clinical day у.
+Students will submit a written impairment list, and short-term goals to the clinical Due at the start of the following instructor. clinical day.
+Students should discuss treatment options selected with the student group and be Due at the completion of that prepared to demonstrate how to implement those options if requested by the clinical day. clinical instructor.
+Student will reference an evidenced based research article to support their Due at the start of the next findings along with the written summary. clinical day.